Evolving Reimbursement Dynamics in China

 Challenges & Opportunities

-To better understand these various reimbursement opportunities and challenges, a case example can be explored involving HERCEPTIN™(trastuzumab, $ROG) (see FIGURE 1).
+To better understand these various reimbursement opportunities and challenges, a case example can be explored involving HERCEPTIN™(trastuzumab, $ROG) – see the graphic below.
 A breakthrough in breast cancer treatment, HERCEPTIN™ was approved in the USA in 1998.
-Over a decade later, HERCEPTIN™ became available in CHN in AUG 2011 – but even then, it was through a PAP. $ROG partnered with the CFC (Cancer Foundation of China) to organise the PAP in order to temporarily overseas come affordability challenges for a patient population almost entirely incapable of affording the out-of-pocket payment necessary for access to this potentially life-saving therapy.
+Over a decade later, HERCEPTIN™ became available in China in AUG 2011 – but even then, it was through a PAP. $ROG partnered with the CFC (Cancer Foundation of China) to organise the PAP in order to temporarily overseas come affordability challenges for a patient population almost entirely incapable of affording the out-of-pocket payment necessary for access to this potentially life-saving therapy.
 For patients who completed the first six cycles of HERCEPTIN™, $ROG then donated the next eight cycles through the CFC.
 Effectively this led to over 50% discounting every 14 cycles – and still, these relatively more fortunate patients were only a fraction of the full patient population in need of HERCEPTIN™.

-FIGURE 1: Various methods have been used in CHN to improve treatment affordability; most newly launched innovative therapies are still in the PAP waiting room.
+Various methods have been used in China to improve treatment affordability; most newly launched innovative therapies are still in the PAP waiting room:

-CBPartners continues to study and advise clients on the CHN marketplace.
-Beyond this post itself, the firm will be following-up with additional commentary on the CHN environment that will include greater detail on the opportunities of the private health insurance market as well as some risk-sharing agreements and pilots with unique designs customised to fit the CHN landscape.
+CBPartners continues to study and advise clients on the Chinese marketplace.
+Beyond this post itself, the firm will be following-up with additional commentary on the Chinese environment that will include greater detail on the opportunities of the private health insurance market as well as some risk-sharing agreements and pilots with unique designs customised to fit the Chinese landscape.

 If you are interested in learning more about CBPartners’ expertise in this area, we are pleased to share that we will be conducting a workshop at the upcoming ISPOR Asia Pacific: Risk Sharing for Early Access to Innovation in China.
 Please join us this Monday, September 10th, at the Keio Plaza Hotel (Nishiki Room), from 5:00pm-6:00pm to participate in this workshop.
 We hope to see you there!